E33aS42/cube3D/README.md

 # Description

-This project is exploring the raycasting technique that allows to create a 3D perspective in a 2D map.
+This project is exploring the raycasting technique that allows to create a 3D perspective from a 2D map.
 Back when computers were slower, it wasn't possible to run real 3D engines in realtime, and raycasting was the first solution.
 Raycasting can go very fast, because only a calculation has to be done for every vertical line of the screen.
 The most well known game that used this technique was Wolfenstein 3D.

 In this project was implemented:
 - the raycasting technique rendering in 3D a 2D map